spring-projects/spring-integration-aws/README.md

 If `LockRegistry` is not provided, no exclusive locking happens and all the shards are consumed by this `KinesisMessageDrivenChannelAdapter`.
 See also `DynamoDbLockRegistry` for more information.

 Also the `KclMessageDrivenChannelAdapter` is provided for performing streams consumption by [Kinesis Client Library][].
+See its JavaDocs for more information.

 ### Outbound Channel Adapter